marijnh/getdocs/README.md

  * An object type, written as a list of properties wrapped in `{` and `}` braces.
-Each property must start with an identifier, followed by a comma, followed by a type.
+Each property must start with an identifier, followed by a colon, followed by a type.

- * A string literal, enclosed by double quotes.
+ * A string literal, enclosed by double quotes, or a number literal.

 Here are some examples of types: